The Complexity of Distance-$r$ Dominating Set Reconfiguration: Hardness Results

 \subsection{Bipartite Graphs}

-\begin{theoremrep}[$\ast$] \textsc{D$r$DSR} under $\sfR \in \{\sfTS, \sfTJ\}$ on bipartite graphs is $\ttPSPACE$-complete for any $r \geq 2$. \end{theoremrep} \begin{appendixproof} We give a polynomial-time reduction from \textsc{Min-VCR} on general graphs.
+\begin{theorem} \textsc{D$r$DSR} under $\sfR \in \{\sfTS, \sfTJ\}$ on bipartite graphs is $\ttPSPACE$-complete for any $r \geq 2$. \end{theorem} \begin{proof} We give a polynomial-time reduction from \textsc{Min-VCR} on general graphs.
 Our reduction extends the one given by Bonamy et al. \cite{BonamyDO21} for the case $r = 1$.
 Let $(G, C_s, C_t)$ be an instance of \textsc{Min-VCR} under $\sfR$ where $C_s, C_t$ are two minimum vertex covers of a graph $G$.
 We will construct an instance $(G^\prime, D_s, D_t)$ of \textsc{D$r$DSR} under $\sfR$ where $D_s$ and $D_t$ are two D$r$DSs of a bipartite graph $G^\prime$.

 Suppose that $V(G) = \{v_1, \dots, v_n\}$.
 We construct $G^\prime$ from $G$ as follows. \begin{enumerate}[(a)] \item Replace each edge $v_iv_j$ by a path $P_{ij} = x_{ij}^0x_{ij}^1\dots x_{ij}^{2r}$ of length $2r$ ($1 \leq i, j \leq n$) with $x_{ij}^0 = v_i$ and $x_{ij}^{2r} = v_j$.
 Observe that $x_{ij}^p = x_{ji}^{2r - p}$ for $0 \leq p \leq 2r$. \item Add a new vertex $x$ and join it to every vertex in $V(G)$. \item Attach a new path $P_x$ of length $r$ to $x$. \end{enumerate} We define $D_s = C_s + x$ and $D_t = C_t + x$.
 Clearly, this construction can be done in polynomial time.
-(See \cref{fig:bipartite}.)
+(See \figurename~\ref{fig:bipartite}.)

 In the next two claims, we prove that our construction results in an instance of \textsc{D$r$DSR} on bipartite graphs: Claim~\ref{clm:Gp-bipartite} shows that $G^\prime$ is bipartite and Claim~\ref{clm:Cx-DrDS} implies that both $D_s$ and $D_t$ are minimum D$r$DSs of $G^\prime$. \begin{claim} $G^\prime$ is a bipartite graph. \end{claim} \begin{proof} We show that any cycle $\mathcal{C}^\prime$ in $G^\prime$ has even length and therefore $G^\prime$ is bipartite.
 Observe that no cycle of $G^\prime$ contains a vertex from $V(P_x) - x$.
 From the construction, if $\mathcal{C}^\prime$ does not contain $x$, it follows that $V(\mathcal{C}^\prime) \cap V(G)$ must form a cycle $\mathcal{C}$ of $G$.
 Therefore, $\mathcal{C}^\prime$ is of length $2r|E(\mathcal{C})|$, which is even.
 On the other hand, if $\mathcal{C^\prime}$ contains $x$, it follows that $V(\mathcal{C}^\prime) \cap V(G)$ must form a path $\mathcal{P}$ of $G$.
 Therefore, $\mathcal{C}^\prime$ is of length $2 + 2r|E(\mathcal{P})|$, which again is even. \end{proof}